Drsheppard01/netbeans-nbpackage/README.md

 ### `--type linux-appimage`

 Create a Linux [AppImage][appimage].
-Requires download of the [AppImageTool][appimagetool], making it executable, and adding the path to the configuration file.
+Requires download of the [appImagetool], making it executable, and adding the path to the configuration file.

 ### `--type linux-deb`